tpm2-software/tpm2-tools/man/tpm2_evictcontrol.1.md

     The handle of a loaded transient or a persistent object.

-    If the handle is for a transient object, then a handle that will be assigned to the persisted object must also be specified with the **-S** option.
+    If the handle is for a transient object, then a handle that will be assigned to the persisted object must also be specified with the **-p** option.

-    If the handle is for a persistent object, then the **-S** does not need to be provided since the handle must be the same for both options.
+    If the handle is for a persistent object, then the **-p** does not need to be provided since the handle must be the same for both options.

   * **-c**, **--context**=_OBJECT\_CONTEXT\_FILE_: